National Geographic: Controversies

 On the magazine's February 1982 cover, the pyramids of Giza were altered, resulting in the first major scandal of the digital photography age and contributing to photography's "waning credibility".

 The cover of the October 1988 issue featured a photo of an ivory bust of a male, whose authenticity, particularly the alleged ice age provenance, has been questioned.

 In 1999, the magazine was embroiled in the Archaeoraptor scandal, in which it purported to have a fossil linking birds to dinosaurs.
 The fossil was a forgery.

 In 2010, the magazine's Your Shot competition was awarded to American filmmaker and photographer William Lascelles for a photograph presented as a portrait of a dog with fighter jets flying over its shoulder.
 Lascelles had in reality created the image using photo editing software.

 After the annexation of Crimea by the Russian Federation in 2014, National Geographic published maps with the Crimean peninsula marked as "contested", contrary to international norms.

 In March 2018, the editor of National Geographic, Susan Goldberg, said that historically the magazine's coverage of people around the world had been racist.
 Goldberg stated that the magazine ignored non-white Americans and showed different groups as exotic, thereby promoting racial clichés.
+National Geographic even stated that "their coverage of people around the world was racist" Shortly after Goldberg's comment.